-You can give them a weekly or monthly allowance and help your children manage it by asking them to divide it under three different heads – for now (spend), for later (save), for sharing (share).
+You can give them a weekly or monthly allowance and help your children manage it by asking them to divide it under three different heads - for now (spend), for later (save), for sharing (share).
 This can be an easy and enjoyable task if you give them three jars with these labels.
 Apart from allowance, you may even reward them with money for household chores they do or for their achievements.
 There is a divided opinion on such rewards; so, use your discretion in implementing this.
 For older children, you may open a savings account.
 Most banks allow children over 12 years to operate their own accounts.
 They can deposit their allowance or cash gifts received on special occasions in their account.
-In general, children should be encouraged to accompany their parents to banks to understand financial transactions.
+In general, children can be encouraged to accompany their parents to banks to understand financial transactions.
 But, just make sure they are not noisy while you are performing your transaction.
 Most banks do not encourage mobile phones and noisy children!

 3. Talking to them about the source of money